WhisperFin Ski-tuning Instructions

 - The term “smear” refers to any time the ski’s tail is sliding more than the tip, causing the ski to rotate as it slides around turns.

-The smaller you run your WhisperFin the better—right up until the tail gets too slippery at the very end of the turn.
-The further forward you can run your bindings, the smaller the fin can be.
-And the further forward you can run your fin’s leading edge, the more power you’re ski will have—right up until the tip gets too grabby.
+The smaller you run your WhisperFin the better—right up until the tail gets too slippery at the end of turns.
+And the further forward your bindings are, the smaller the fin can be.

 The following instructions are organized under same red labels used above to name the various flowchart loops.